mohsentaleb/react-datetimepicker/README.md

 (optional) `boolean`

 When set the mobile breakpoint to be ignored.
-Picker will always be displayed in full screen mode.
+Picker will always be displayed in condensed mode all the time.

 ### `twelveHoursClock`